gswong/LD53/README.md

 ## Core Mechanics

 Package interaction: Pick up, put down, throw package.
-Package can also interact with world objeccts, like breaking pottery or knocking over NPCs.
+Package can also interact with world objects, like breaking pottery or knocking over NPCs.

 Player action telemetry: Use high instances of an action to indicate frustration from the player.
 For example, teabagging, package abuse, etc.